aiexplorations/aiexplorations/README.md

 * 🤖 Building apps with language models and tools like vector search, databases
 * ⚙️ System design for ML applications covering requirements such as requirements, sizing, performance, etc.
 * ☁️ Familiar with building on Azure, AWS
-* 📖 Learning something everyday about deep learning models, language models, transformers, deep learning
+* 📖 Learning something everyday about deep learning models, language models, transformers, reinforcement learning
 * 🚀 Deploying and scaling apps with Devops - Docker, Kubernetes - although I've largely worked with managed K8s
 * 👯 Looking to collaborate on data science and statistical modeling projects and repos
 * 🤔 Usually looking for help with -